-Pareto rule is also known as the 80/20 rule.
-According to this rule, 80% efforts bring 20% results and rest 20% efforts contribute to 80% results.
+The Pareto rule is also known as the 80/20 rule.
+According to this rule, 80% of efforts bring 20% results, and the rest 20% of efforts contribute to 80% results.

 But most people fail to apply this rule and the reason is we cannot miss any part of the business.